jsoma/persine/README.md

 ## Bridges

 **Bridges** are site-specific scrapers that tell Persine what to click, what to scrape, and other site-specific commands.
-Right now the only bridge we have is for **YouTube** (add more, please?).
+Right now the only completed bridge we have is for **YouTube**, while an Amazon one is in the works.

 ### YouTube commands